Cloud-Storage-Team/algnet/configuration_examples/simulation_examples/README.md

 `action` — the type of action.
 This field is **mandatory**.
 - Other fields depend on the chosen `action` type.
-- At the moment, only `send_data` and `stop_time` is supported.
+- At the moment, only `send_data` and `stop_time`  are supported.
 Additional actions will be introduced in the future.

 `send_data` action:
 Specifies how much data should be sent to the connection level at a given time.